The views expressed by the host on this program make more sense than anything anybody else happens to be saying for a simple reason.

 How so?

-It's not not the government to decide uh I make a little too much, and so I need to share it with other people.
+It's not the government to decide that I make a little too much and so I need to share it with other people.

 That's not the American dream.

-Could we assume uh that when most people, particularly political scientists and pollsters think of plumbers, they think of blue collar.
+Could we assume that when most people, particularly political scientists and pollsters, think of plumbers, they think of blue-collar.

-Which has always been a myth, but that's that's the image.
+They think union, blue-collar, automatic Democrat, because Democrats are for the working guy, which has always been a myth, but that's the image.

 Democrats for the working guy.